mark-curran/data-science-project-template/docs/docs/index.md

 ### Additional Features

 The Addition Features subsections describe how the various features of the template can be used in different scenarios.

-### Further Reading

-Additional information and links to the technologies used in the project can be found in the [Further Reading section](further_reading/further_reading.md).

 ### Distribution